polywrap/documentation/src/docs/quick-start/test-wasm-wrappers/infra-pipeline.md

 ### Default

 A default infrastructure module is included with the [`polywrap`](../../reference/cli/polywrap-cli) CLI.
-It is declared in the Infra manifest as a module named *eth-ens-ipfs* and the value *default*.
+It is declared in the Infra Manifest as a module named *eth-ens-ipfs* and the value *default*.

-If an Infra manifest is not found, the Polywrap CLI [`infra`](../../reference/cli/commands/deploy) command can still use this module.
+If an Infra Manifest is not found, the Polywrap CLI [`infra`](../../reference/cli/commands/deploy) command can still use this module.
-To use the default module without an Infra manifest, pass `eth-ens-ipfs` as an argument to the [`infra`](../../reference/cli/commands/deploy) command's `modules` option:
+To use the default module without an Infra Manifest, pass `eth-ens-ipfs` as an argument to the [`infra`](../../reference/cli/commands/deploy) command's `modules` option:

 ```bash
 npx polywrap infra up --modules=eth-ens-ipfs